codeman911/speech_synth/train-higgs-audio/trainer/README_v2.md

 ### Data Arguments
 - `--train_data_file`: Path to ChatML JSON training file
 - `--eval_data_file`: Path to ChatML JSON evaluation file
+- `--validation_split`: Fraction of training data to use for validation (0.0 to 1.0).
+If > 0, splits training data for validation.
+When used, the specified fraction of training data will be held out for validation and will not be used for training.

 ### Training Arguments
 - `--output_dir`: Directory to save model checkpoints